 Federal law does not prohibit online gambling.
 The UIGEA law of 2006 does not prohibit USA players from participating in legally licensed and certified online gambling.
 This law simply places regulatory oversight concerning how online gambling transactions can be processed.
-Indiana gambling law does address the issue of online gambling.
-It is a felony crime to operate any form of online poker room, casino or sportsbook within the state of Indiana.
+Indiana gambling law does address the issue of online gambling except for their newly enacted sports betting laws.
+It is a felony crime to operate any form of online poker room or casino within the state of Indiana.
 Processing payments from such an activity is also a criminal offense.

 Definition of Gambling According To Indiana Gambling Laws